chrif/cocotte/doc/console.md

 #### `--skip-networking`

 Do not configure networking.
-Cannot be true if skip-deploy is true
+Cannot be true if skip-deploy is true.

 * Accept value: no
 * Is value required: no